valmoresron/api-campaign-recorder/README.md

 - Run `./docker-build.sh` to build the image
 - Run `./docker-run.sh` to run the image

+# How to run using Docker Compose

+- Run `docker-compose up`
+- Run `docker-compose down` to stop

 # Notes

 Framerate might be choppy if you have a slow hardware